 Some caves, such as the Grotte des Merveilles in Rocamadour, still retain some original prehistorical paintings.
 Closeby, Lascaux contains some of the most terrific examples of Paleolithic art in Europe, boasting 2,200 representations.
 Dubbed the 'Sistine Chapel of Prehistory', no other cave paintings can compete with those of Lascaux's in terms of colour, size, quality and quantity.

 Fun and Festivals

-Music lovers will have a blast in the Dordogne Valley with a wide range of festivals attracting many international stars.
+Music lovers will have a blast in festivals attracting many international stars.
 Jazz fiends will love the intimacy of the Souillac en Jazz Festival.
 For rock and pop, make sure you join the 3 day-long party at the Ecaussystème Festival.
-And if you like opera or sacred music of exceptional quality, the Saint-Céré Festival and the Rocamadour Festival are definitely unmissable.
+And if you like listening to operas or sacred music in exceptional settings, the Saint-Céré and Rocamadour Festivals are definitely not to be missed.

 Collonges-la-Rouge's hallmark is undoubtedly its blazing red buildings (hence the name) built with sandstone rich in iron oxide, characteristic of this part of the Dordogne Valley.